bpamos/welltrajconvert/docs/source/tutorial.rst

 Survey data does not typically come in a dict or json format.
 It commonly comes in a tabular format, either from databases via an SQL query or from individual or combined CSVs.
-We can handle different data sources by using the :class:`directional-survey-converter.DataSource()` class.
+We can handle different data sources by using the :class:`welltrajconvert.DataSource()` class.
 Lets jump in and see how it works.

 From CSV
 ------------------

-The DataSource module lets you bring in a csv from a csv path or path string using :class:`directional-survey-converter.DataSource.from_csv()`.
+The DataSource module lets you bring in a csv from a csv path or path string using :class:`welltrajconvert.DataSource.from_csv()`.
 The user is required to fill in the column name parameters and the module coverts this into a the required :class:`dict` format.
 Lets bring in an example::